zpincus/IOTool/README.md

 below.
 If the `ARD_PINS` line is uncommented in the Makefile, then the Arduino pin names will be used.
 Otherwise the AVR names are default.

-    AVR   Arduino   Comment on Arduino Pin
+    AVR  Arduino  PWM?
+Comment on Arduino Pin
-    B0    SS        Also Receive LED (Not connected to a pin on Leonardo) B1    SC        Marked SCK on Micro (in ICSP pin cluster on Leonardo) B2    MO        Marked MOSI on Micro (in ICSP pin cluster on Leonardo) B3    MI        Marked MISO on Micro (in ICSP pin cluster on Leonardo) B4    8
+    B0   SS             Also Receive LED / Not connected to a pin on Leonardo B1   SC             Marked SCK on Micro / In ICSP pin cluster on Leonardo B2   MO             Marked MOSI on Micro / In ICSP pin cluster on Leonardo B3   MI             Marked MISO on Micro / In ICSP pin cluster on Leonardo B4   8
-    B5    9
+    B5   9        (3)
-    B6    10
+    B6   10       (3)
-    B7    11
+    B7   11       (1)
     C6   5
-    C7    13        Also bootloader LED on Arduino
+    C7   13       (2)   Also bootloader LED on Arduino
-    D0    3
+    D0   3        (1)
     D1   2
     D2   RX
     D3   TX
     D4   4
     D5   TL             Transmit LED, not connected to any pin on Arduino D6   12
-    D7    6
+    D7   6        (2)
     E6   7
     F0   A5
     F1   A4
     F4   A3
     F5   A2
     F6   A1
     F7   A0

+    (1)  8-bit @ 62.500 kHz
+    (2)  8-bit @ 31.250 kHz
+    (3) 10-bit @ 15.625 kHz

 Program Step Execution Speed
 ----------------------------